-2. Were the questions he was asking in his watchtower his own questions or questions the people of God were asking as they were about to be conquered by the Babylonians? applied by the people who heard his questions and answers?
-4. His basic question was "Why would You use a people more wicked then we are to chestise us?"
+2. Were the questions he was asking in his watchtower his own questions or questions the people of God were asking as they were about to be conquered by the Babylonians?
+3. How did this prophet mean for his great statement, "The just shall live by faith," (2:4) to be applied by the people who heard his questions and answers?
+4. His basic question was "Why would You use a people more wicked than we are to chastise us?"
 When God answered that question through Habakkuk, what was His answer as it related to the people of God?
 5. What was God's answer through Habakkuk as it related to the wicked who were about to conquer them?
 6. How does the hymn Habakkuk wrote at the conclusion of his prophecy (Hab 3:16-19) relate to the so-called prosperity theology that is preached by many today, especially since we do not know if this prophet survived?
 7. What obstacle that blocks the work of God was addressed by the prophet Habakkuk?